-Diving into the MSP realm, it’s good to know the diverse types of provider types and specific services.
-A third-party might include all of them in its service model, just a handful, or focus on one.
+Diving into the MSP realm, it’s good to understand the various types of providers and services available.
+However, remember that not all providers will offer all kinds of services.
+One MSP might include all of the following services, while another might only provide a handful of services — or even specialize in just one.
 Regardless, if your business wants to utilize an MSP, it’s good to know what infrastructure is available.

 Managed Networks and Infrastructure

-Generally takes on the entirety of network tasks, such as establishing LAN, WAPs, and various connections for your business.
+With this type of service, an MSP generally takes on the entirety of network tasks.
+This includes establishing LAN, WAPs, and various connections for your business.
 They also manage backup and storage options.

-A catch-all for remote security infrastructure.
-Covers everything from BDR solutions to anti-malware options, keeping them updated in real time.
+This is a catch-all service for remote security infrastructure.
+It covers everything from BDR solutions to anti-malware options, keeping them updated in real-time.

 Managed Support Services

-Typical amongst managed providers, offers all services related to IT help, from troubleshooting to dealing with advanced issues.
+This option is common among managed services providers.
+It typically covers all services related to IT help — from troubleshooting to dealing with advanced issues.

 Managed Print Services